Kentucky Derby OddsKentucky Derby Odds

 In all, 48 races are usually taken into consideration, mostly in the US but also in Japan, Europe, and the UAE.
 Heading toward the Kentucky Derby, it can be enlightening to look at the odds at which prep race winners won their points races.
 Well-bet horses who win preps are likely to be well-bet if they make it along to the Kentucky Derby.
 For longshots who win their preps, think critically about whether that win seemed like a fluke, or if you are willing to perhaps take shorter odds on Derby Day.

 These are the most significant races on the road to the 150th Kentucky Derby.
-Here are the 2023 horses who won each of the races, and the odds at which they won.
+Here are the 2023 horses who won each of the races.

 No betting is allowed on track at Meydan.
 These are the odds from the American pari-mutuel betting pool on the UAE Derby.